BijanJohn/austin-poet-laureate/content/poems/devotion.md

 we can think, we can wait, we can fast

-I do it for my city, for my fam
+do it for my city, for my fam

-I do it for the love of poetry, because I can
+do it for the love of poetry, because we can

-I do it slowly, (pause) to remember
+do it slowly, surrender

-(pause)  to surrender who I am
+remember who we are

 freestyle at the end